O1LER/Docs/docs/en/community/rules.md

 ---
 # BeamMP Community Rules

-!!! info
-  ## BeamMP Staff are not strictly bound by these rules and may operate at their own discretion.
+!!!
+BeamMP Staff are not strictly bound by these rules and may operate at their own discretion.
 In addition to these rules, Discord's [Community Guidelines](https://discord.com/guidelines/) and [Terms of Service](https://discord.com/terms/) apply, and are enforced.

 ## 1. BeamMP General Rules: